greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/informal-communication-in-an-all-remote-environment_1_1.md

+---
+weight: 2
+date: '2025-06-12'
+title: Informal Communication In An All Remote Environment 1 1
+aliases:
+- /docs/informal-communication-in-an-all-remote-environment_1_1/
+description: ''
+linkTitle: Informal Communication In An All Remote Environment 1 1
+type: docs
+---

 How to foster informal communication in a remote company

 On this page, we’re detailing how informal communication occurs at GitLab, how it complements in-person interactions, and why it matters in an all-remote culture.
 There are over 20 different ways to foster informal communication below, and we are constantly discovering and adding new methods.